Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 Alluxio supports POSIX-like filesystem [user and permission checking](Security.html) and this is enabled by default since v1.3.
-To ensure that the permission information of files/directories including user, group and mode in HDFS is consistent with Alluxio (e.g., a file created by user Foo in Alluxio also is persisted to HDFS also with owner as user Foo), the user to start Alluxio master and worker processes **is required** to be either case:
+To ensure that the permission information of files/directories including user, group and mode in HDFS is consistent with Alluxio (e.g., a file created by user Foo in Alluxio is persisted to HDFS also with owner as user Foo), the user to start Alluxio master and worker processes **is required** to be either:

 1. [HDFS super user](http://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User).
 Namely, use the same user that starts HDFS namenode process to also start Alluxio master and